How to Access Property Records in Missouri

 Property records are public for the same reason other records are.
 This prevents any one government agency from having too much power over the citizens it governs, and it is a form of transparency in government.

-Although you cannot keep all your information out of public property records, you can minimize your exposure.
+Although you cannot keep all your information from public property records, you can minimize your exposure.
 Do some research and find out what personal details are on your documents.
 Then contact the agency that holds the originals and have them remove anything beyond your name and address.
 You don't want your email address, phone number, or other sensitive information out there that could be used for identity theft and fraud.

-Correcting Errors on Property Records
+Property Records Guide

-Missouri County Property Records
+- Maintaining and Amending Missouri Property Records

 - Adair County